 Why do Internal Communication Channels Matter?

-Returning to Gallagher’s State of the Sector 2022/23 quoted above, it’s interesting to see how organizations rate the internal communications channels they have to use.
-Gallagher’s survey asked participants to rate their internal communications channels’ ability to do certain things.
-The percentage shown here indicates a response of either very good or quite good:
+Returning to Gallagher’s 2025 report quoted above, it’s interesting to see how organizations rate the internal communication channels they have to use.
+Gallagher’s survey asked whether communicators had the right tools for the job.
+The percentage shown here indicates a favorable response:

-- Create a consistent experience for all employees 59%
+- Provide a good user experience for employees 45%

 4 Reasons Why Internal Communication Channels Are Important